void-linux/void-packages/Manual.md

 used.

 - `fetch_cmd` Executable to be used to fetch URLs in `distfiles` during the `do_fetch` phase.

+- `changelog` An URL pointing to the upstream changelog.
+Raw text files are preferred.

 - `archs` Whitespace separated list of architectures that a package can be built for, available architectures can be found under `common/cross-profiles`.